 Try to be consistent but not repetitive.
 If a certain item is always referred by a certain name in the source, try to always use the same term in the translation.
 In NOPM, the organisms that killed humans are always called “germs”.
 I chose to use “microbes” and stuck to it.
-I did not use “germes” or “bacteries”.
-Similarly, in Colony East (the follow-up from NOPM which I am translating as I am writing this blog post), I chose to translate “pills” by “comprimés”, and I do not use “pilules” or “médicament”.
-Such a consistency facilitate the reading, in particular for younger readers.
+I did not use “germes” or “bactéries”.
+Similarly, in Colony East (the follow-up from NOPM, which I am translating as I am writing this blog post), I chose to translate “pills” by “comprimés” and I do not use “pilules” or “médicament”.
+Such consistency facilitates reading, in particular for younger readers.

-However, use such a consistency sparingly when it comes to entire expressions.
-It is sometimes quite annoying to find exactly the same description, or the same bit of dialog, several times.
-This is in particular true if the occurrences are in the same chapter.
+However, use such consistency sparingly when it comes to entire expressions.
+It is sometimes quite annoying to find exactly the same description, or the same bit of dialogue, several times.
+This is particularly true if the occurrences are in the same chapter.
 This problem is increased by Translation Memory-based CAT tools, and you should be cautious when using such tools (which I do.
 I use Cafetran Espresso).

-Which brings me to the final pieces of advice.
+This brings me to the final piece of advice.
 Now that you have translated your text, check it, check it, check it.

 1) Use a Machine Translation engine (such as DeepL) to reverse translate your work.
 Are there inconsistencies between the result and the original text?
 Does that reveal a potential for confusion in the reader’s mind?

 2) Proofread your work with dedicated software.
 I use three of them at the moment, Grammarly, Grammalecte, and LanguageTool.
 Yes, you are a fantastic linguist.
 But even the keenest eye might miss the occasional typo or doublet.

 3) Read back every chapter after completing the translation.
 Read them aloud.
 Reading a piece of text aloud forces you to slow down, be more attentive to every word, and better detect subtle grammatical errors.